SamuelCochrane/samuelcochrane.github.io/_posts/2019-03-12-log-flow-automation.md

 ###The Scenario

 Our theoretical company, let's call them "Snap Inc", sells luxury sunglasses that have a tendency to *break all the goddamn time*.
 Customers can email support@VeryCoolSunglasses<nolink>.com for help.
 Each pair of glasses comes with a unique ID the customer will need to provide.
-  Any resemblance to actual companies or products is purely coincidental.
+  Any resemblance to actual companies or products is purely coincidental.[^1]

 <hr>
 ![Annotation 2019-03-12 100327.png]({{site.baseurl}}/assets/images/Annotation 2019-03-12 100327.png)